The VIP Flight

 Capt.
 Amos decided to take GREEN-TWO out to a ditch area and have the crew punch out while he held the aircraft stable then punched out himself – a definite maybe as far as success goes, BUFFS don’t fly well with ejection seat sized holes in her airframe.

-“General do you understand?
+“General you need to understand?
 We are probably going to eject”; “My command will be – BAIL OUT – BAIL OUT – BAIL OUT.
-The Navigator will go first and leave a huge hole in the floor; you will go second.”
+The Navigator will go first and leave a hole in the floor; it will get windy fast.
+You will go second.”
+“Do you understand?”

 The General’s voice came over the intercom with that same calming quality that served him so well over Germany – “Why Suure, Capn’ – Ah, Understaaand.”